top of page

 There are some unwritten rules we've learnt along the way since we came to Bali in 2015.

 This booklet is an attempt to keep you alive whilst riding around the 5780 square kilometres of Bali – The Island of the Gods.
 If you’re planning on renting / hiring a scooter and getting out in the traffic of Bali, this 25 Point Survival Guide will go a long way to keeping you alive.
 Some people are way to scared to get out on a scooter and see all that Bali has to offer.
 Some think it’s a cake walk and are a danger to themselves and everyone else on the roads of Bali.
-It’s true that renting a motorbike or scooter is a wonderful, and cheap way of getting around and seeing everything Bali has to offer.
+It’s true that renting a motorbike or scooter is a wonderful, and cheap way of getting around and seeing everything Bali has to offer, including all the Bali tours on offer.
 However, we trust the booklet will help keep you safe on your travels.
 If you don't have time to read this because you're getting on a flight to Bali right now, or you want this on your computer for any other unforeseen reason, we made a booklet of this article for you do download here free.

 Gift it to anyone you like to remind them of how safe they need to be whilst in Bali on a motorbike or scooter.